 Prediction: How Forecasting and Prospection Shape Thought

 The theory of predictive coding suggests that higher cortical areas integrate environmental information from perception and sensation and contextual information from memory to generate hypotheses about the state of the world.
 Subsequent sensory feedback is integrated into this information to help detect differences between the original hypothesis and the actual state.
 These differences, called prediction errors, can be utilized to update hypotheses, generating new predictions about how the environment is changing.
-In the past two decades, theory and research has made central the importance of predictive coding in the computational foundations of both human perception and cognition and machine learning.
-In this seminar, the merits and pitfalls of this approach to understanding the brain and cognition will be explored.
+In the past two decades, theory and research have made central the importance of predictive coding in the computational foundations of both human perception and cognition and machine learning.
+This seminar explores the merits and pitfalls of this approach to understanding the brain and cognition.

 Moderated by Christopher Peacocke, Johnsonian Professor of Philosophy, Columbia University.